Need Help? Give us a call.

 One thing is a given: The commercial loan documentation required across types of loan products will vary according to what you’re seeking.
 For instance, if you’re looking for a business line of credit, your commercial loan documentation checklist will be much shorter than that of an SBA loan.

-Regardless of the type of commercial loan you want, here are a few things you should have at the ready—or at least have a strong understanding of before you go into the commercial loan application process:
+Regardless of the type of commercial loan you want, here are a few things you should have at the ready—or at least have a strong understanding of before you go into the commercial loan application process.
+All business lenders require documents (business loans with no document requirements don’t really exist), so be prepared to offer these documents and pieces of information.

 Yes, you’re applying for a business loan, but your personal credit score plays a large part in a lender’s decision to supply you funds.